 - Fail the primary server over to the secondary one.

-- Create new VMs in the new network.
-You can create them from scratch, from an existing image, or by creating a snapshot of the existing VMs and using that to populate the new peristant disks.
+- Either Migrate VMs to the new network or create new VMs in the new network.
+If you create new VMs, you can create them from scratch, from an existing image, or by creating a snapshot of the existing VMs and using that to populate the new persistent disks.

-- Configure these VMs to use the operational server.
+- Configure these VMs to use the operational server in that network.

 - Migrate traffic to the new VMs.

 - If you intend to delete the old network, create a new server in the new network, get it in sync with the existing server, and fail over to it.